allenap/unison-confgen/reference/README.md

 # Python-based implementation (OLD, DEPRECATED, FOR REFERENCE ONLY)

-This is the old Python-based implementation.
+This is the old Python-based implementation and some example configuration files.
 It's here for reference only.
 The new Rust-based implementation was tested to produce the exact same output as `gen.py` for the same files in the `sets` subdirectory.

 ## Contents